Find out how you can get involved in recruiting and training early years teachers.

 - influence how early years teachers are trained

 - recruit trainees that best meet their partnerships’ needs

 - offer trainees work after completing their training within the group of schools/nurseries they trained in

 - decide which accredited ITT provider to work with under a partnership agreement

 Graduate employment based (part-time)

-This is for graduates in an early years setting who require training and further experience to meet the requirements of the Teachers’ Standards (Early Years).
-We provide funding for training costs and funding is also available to contribute towards employers’ costs.
+This is for graduates working in an early years setting who require training and further experience to meet the requirements of the Teachers’ Standards (Early Years).
+We provide funding for training costs and additional funding is also available to contribute towards employers’ costs.

 Undergraduate entry (full-time)

 This is for those who wish to undertake a level 6 degree in an early childhood related subject along with early years teacher training.
 It is typically a full time 3 or 4 year route for those entering the profession.